Eigenstate capacity and Page curve in fermionic Gaussian states: Thermodynamic limit and the Complex SYK model

-As an example of an integrable Hamiltonian \cite{Lydzba:2021hml}, we study the average eigenstate CoE in the complex SYK$_2$ model.
+To obtain the behaviour of CoE in the the thermodynamic limit, we study the average eigenstate CoE in the complex SYK$_2$ model \cite{PhysRevB.103.104206}, an well-known integrable system.
 SYK model is a $(0+1)$-dimensional quantum mechanical model of fermions, with all-to-all interactions, with random couplings.
 It is well-known that SYK$_2$ is integrable whereas SYK$_{q}$ is non-integrable for $q>2$.
-In recent years, it has emerged as an active research area both from the many-body perspective as well as from the gravity side \cite{Kitaev:1, Kitaev:2, Sachdev_1993, Sachdev:2010um, Maldacena:2016hyu, Davison:2016ngz}.
-See \cite{Gu:2017njx, Sonner:2017hxc, Haldar:2020ymg, Kuhlenkamp_2020, Zhang:2020iep, Zhang:2020kia, ish2020sachdevyekitaev} for recent advancements.
+In recent years, it has emerged as an active research area both from the many-body perspective as well as from the gravity side \cite{Kitaev:1, PhysRevLett.70.3339, Sachdev:2010um, PhysRevD.94.106002, PhysRevB.95.155131}.
+See \cite{Gu:2017njx, Sonner:2017hxc, PhysRevResearch.2.033505, PhysRevLett.124.106401, Zhang:2020iep, Zhang:2020kia, ish2020sachdevyekitaev} for recent advancements.

-Here we consider the complex SYK$_2$ model in Dirac formulation.
+Here we consider the complex SYK$_2$ model in Dirac formulation\footnote{In this work, we consider SYK$_2$ Hamiltonian in Dirac formulation.
+However, one could consider the Majorana formulation.
+We expect the results do not differ due to particle-hole symmetry \cite{PhysRevB.97.245126, PhysRevB.103.104206}.}.
 We show that the results we have obtained in previous sections hold for the complex SYK$_2$ model in the thermodynamic limit.
-The system is given by the following Hamiltonian \cite{Lydzba:2021hml}
+The system is given by the following Hamiltonian \cite{PhysRevB.97.245126, PhysRevB.103.104206}

 where the Hermitian matrix $M$ is constructed from a Gaussian unitary ensemble (GUE).
 The elements of $M$ are such that entries $M_{i \neq j}$ are complex, whose real and imaginary parts are independent and identically distributed with zero mean and variance $1/V$, whereas $M_{i=j}$, are identically distributed, real entries, with zero mean and variance $2/V$.
 The operators $\hat{c}_i^{\dagger}$ and $\hat{c}_j$ are the fermionic creation and annihilation operators at lattice-site $i$ and $j$ respectively.
-The Hamiltonian \eqref{syk} does not exhibit chaos in the many-body sense, but it is chaotic in the single-body sense \cite{Lydzba:2021hml}.
-As observed in \cite{Liu:2017kfa}, for this model, the single-body correlation matrix can be obtained by considering the distribution of Jacobi ensemble, which further can be used to calculate entanglement measures.
-We follow the approach outlined in \cite{Liu:2017kfa, Lydzba:2021hml}.
+The Hamiltonian \eqref{syk} does not exhibit chaos in the many-body sense, but it is chaotic in the single-body sense \cite{PhysRevB.103.104206}.
+As observed in \cite{PhysRevB.97.245126}, for this model, the single-body correlation matrix can be obtained by considering the distribution of Jacobi ensemble, which further can be used to calculate entanglement measures.
+We follow the approach outlined in \cite{PhysRevB.97.245126, PhysRevB.103.104206}.
 First, we write the capacity for a single many-body eigenstate $\ket{m}$ of the form \cite{Nandy:2021hmk}